Georgia Melville

 Bio

-Georgia’s operatic roles include Countess Le nozze di Figaro, Hanna The Merry Widow, Donna Elvira Don Giovanni Tenorio (all at RCM), Gretel Hänsel und Gretel (Westminster Opera Company), Arminda La finta giardiniera (Sydney Conservatorium of Music), Pamina Die Zauberflöte and Rosalinde Die Fledermaus (both with Lyric Opera Studio Weimar).
-She also portrayed Mistinguett in a staged production of Britten’s song cycle Les Illuminations at the RCM.
+Operatic roles include Countess Le nozze di Figaro, Hanna The Merry Widow, Donna Elvira Don Giovanni Tenorio (all at RCM), Gretel Hänsel und Gretel (Westminster Opera Company), Arminda La finta giardiniera (Sydney Conservatorium of Music), Pamina Die Zauberflöte and Rosalinde Die Fledermaus (both with Lyric Opera Studio Weimar).
+She also portrayed the singer Mistinguett in a staged production of Britten’s song cycle Les Illuminations at the RCM.
 Georgia made her Glyndebourne Festival Opera debut as Soeur Claire in Dialogues des Carmélites and in the Chorus of L’elisir d’amore in 2023.
+Concert highlights include a Young Singers Recital with The Mozartists, Berlioz’s Les nuits d’éte with the RCM Symphony Orchestra, and Song Plus concerts at the RCM.